Updated September 16, 2022

 Lauren Harwell Godfrey (advertisement) is the founder of Harwell Godfrey Jewelry.
 She offers bold designs and colors with geometric patterns and inlay.
 She has also collaborated with a sustainable emerald mining company in developing new designs.
 You can find her jewelry at the following.

 Vanleles Diamonds (advertisement) uses materials sourced from Africa.
 An aim of the founder is to put African voices and representation at the forefront when it comes to precious metals and stones sourced from the continent.
 This brand is noted for their innovative and African inspired designs.
-You can learn more about the mission of the founder in the article below.
+You can learn more about the mission of the founder in the video below.

 Mateo (advertisement) offers modern jewelry to inspire.
 Learn more about the founder and brand below.